Tap To Call

 Investors

-Investor response has been favorable with fast lease-ups, longer lease terms and strong rent growth.
+Investor response to build-to-rent has been favorable with fast lease-ups, longer lease terms, and strong rent growth.
 Per-unit pricing per square foot of BTR properties is consistent with Class A conventional apartments.

 • Phoenix has the largest inventory of existing projects with a healthy development pipeline and will likely record the greatest transaction activity.